mactrem/com-tiles/README.md

 Currently most geospatial data formats (like MBTiles, Shapefiles, KML, ...) were developed only with the POSIX filesystem access in mind.
 COMTiles in contrast is designed to be hosted on a cloud object storage like AWS S3 or Azure Blob Storage without the need for a database or server on the backend side.
 The map tiles can be accessed directly from a browser via HTTP GET range requests.
-The main focus of COMTiles is to significantly reduce coasts and simplify the hosting of large raster and vector tilesets at global scale in the cloud.
+The main focus of COMTiles is to significantly reduce costs and simplify the hosting of large raster and vector tilesets at global scale in the cloud.
 Via COMTiles an object storage can be used as a spatial database for the visualization of map tiles.
 COMTiles aims to be a MBTiles database for the cloud.